 - Pinch salt

-Pour a little olive oil in a skillet (or griddle) over medium heat.
-With your hands, form patties with the quinoa mixture and place on the skillet.
+- Pour a tablespoon in a large skillet or griddle over medium heat.
+Using your hands, form 12 patties with the quinoa mixture.
+Place patties on the skillet, working in batches if necessary.

-Let cook for about 5 minutes before flipping and cooking another 5 minutes on the other side.
+- Let quinoa patties cook for about 5 minutes before flipping and cooking another 5 minutes on the other side.
 Cakes should be lightly browned.
 Remove to a plate and continue cooking remaining patties.
-You might need to add a little more olive oil to the skillet in between batches.
+You might need to add another Tbsp olive oil to the skillet in between batches.